billbeaver/Identify/ReadMe.md

 [![Image of Identify Widget](https://raw.github.com/rscheitlin/identify/master/Preview.jpg "Example Identify Widget app")](http://gis.calhouncounty.org/FlexViewer3.1/index.html?config=config-identify.xml)

 ## Version Updates

+* 3.1.1 - Fixed an issue with attempts to identify hiddenLayer_s and featurelayers with no urls
+	- If the identify task fails the message with remaining layers to identify decrements properly.

+* 3.1   - Recompiled for Flex Viewer 3.1

 * 3.0.2 - Fixed the Gray Circle Of Death (GCOD) people were seeing beacuse of the glowfilter being applied to graphics not completely in the map extent.